-In our commitment to staying at the forefront of the latest research and evidence on adapting school grounds and its implications for outdoor learning and Climate Change Education, we are dedicated to collaborating with a diverse range of expert partners.
-This collaborative effort includes key partnerships with the University of Stirling and Climate Adapted Pathways for Education (CAPE).
-Working with landscape architects, climate specialists, nature experts, and dedicated school staff, we will bring together a range of expert views on adapting school grounds.
-The resources and guidance provided will be thoughtfully tailored to suit the unique educational landscapes of all four home nations.
+In our commitment to staying at the forefront of the latest research and evidence on adapting school grounds and its implications for outdoor learning and climate change education, we are dedicated to collaborating with a diverse range of expert partners.
+This includes key partnerships with the University of Stirling and Climate Adapted Pathways for Education (CAPE).

-Want to be a Climate School 180 Partner?
+Want to take part in Climate School 180?